Buy Tickets

 However, the volcano Katla differs significantly from the small “tourist eruptions” in 2021 and 2022.
 Katla is a massive subglacial volcano located under the mighty Mýrdalsjökull Glacier.
 While some minor volcanic eruptions have not broken through the ice in recent years, it’s been more than 100 years since Katla’s last major eruption.

 Indeed, Katla last erupted in 1918; since 920 AD, only 20 eruptions have been recorded.
 Even though Katla is an active volcano, it does not mean it is expected to erupt tomorrow.
-Scientists monitor Icelandic volcanoes very closely.
+Scientists monitor Icelandic volcanoes very closely, checking whether Katla is preparing to erupt.

 What Type of Volcano Is Katla?